navya-shrivastava/Hashcat/commands.md

 ## The following commands were run by us on the terminal to show the different types of attacks supported by Hashcat

 ### Dictionary Attack
-hashcat -m0 -a0 hashedPass.txt rockyou.txt —-show
+hashcat -m0 -a0 hashedPass.txt rockyou.txt --show

 ### Combination Attack
 hashcat -a1 -m0 hashed.txt wordlist1.txt wordlist2.txt